 Aeroflot operates direct flights from Moscow (about 2 hours).
 They arrive at Stockholm Arlanda Airport, which is located 42 km from the centre of the Swedish capital.

-Round-trip tickets are the most cost-effective option.
+Round-trip tickets to Sweden are the most cost-effective option.
 Please note that the cheapest deal sell out quickly, so we recommend booking in advance.